About ROS2 Builder

 ROS2 Builder is a visual wizard for assembling production-ready ROS2 packages.
 Pick a robot platform, add hardware components, dial in their parameters, choose the behaviors you need, and download a buildable package — URDF, ros2_control hardware interfaces, Nav2 parameters tuned for your drive type, SLAM Toolbox config, EKF sensor fusion, twist_mux, teleop, Gazebo simulation, Docker, and CI — all wired correctly the first time.

 The aim is simple: skip the six weeks of glue code that every robotics project re-writes.
-Instead of starting from an empty workspace and pasting from tutorials, you start from a generated stack that already compiles, already launches, and already follows ROS2 community conventions, currently targeting Jazzy with Humble support coming soon.
+Instead of starting from an empty workspace and pasting from tutorials, you start from a generated stack that already compiles, already launches, and already follows ROS2 community conventions.
+Jazzy is the gated distro; Humble templates ship and build, but only Jazzy is verified end-to-end on every release.

-The catalog covers the hardware mobile robots actually ship with — LiDARs, depth cameras, IMUs, GPS, motor controllers, encoders, ultrasonics, force-torque sensors, magnetic line guides — all described in structured YAML so they can be combined safely.
+The catalog covers the hardware mobile robots actually ship with — LiDARs, depth cameras, IMUs, GPS, motor controllers, encoders, ultrasonics, magnetic line guides, safety scanners, batteries, and grippers — all described in structured YAML so they can be combined safely.
 Compatibility, dependencies, and conflicts are checked before you ever click Download.
-Robot arms and legged platforms are in the catalog for power users; they're not yet live-verified end-to-end.
+Don't see your hardware?
+The wizard's Custom Component flow lets you describe any device in under a minute and feeds it into the same generators.

 Curated catalog